ritwik098/ItineratR/README.md

 ## Acknowledgments

-* We would like to thank the Hack Illinois staff for a great hackathon
+* We would like to thank the Hack Illinois staff for a great hackathon and inspiring the creation of many open-source projects like this one.
 * A special thank you to the mentors for all their help